DavidAnderson684/WP-Optimize/readme.txt

-**Features:**

-*   [NEW] Option to add or remove link on wp admin bar.

-*   [NEW] New admin interface.

-*   [NEW] Removal of WordPress transient options.

-*   [DSIABLED for PENDING UPGRADE] Removal of orphaned post meta data.

-*   [REMOVED] Removal of unused tags.

-*   [NEW] 3 different schedule times added (weekly, bi-weekly and monthly).

-*   [NEW] Retain/Keep last X number of weeks data - this option keeps the last selected number of weeks data when cleaning up.

-*   [NEW] Remove all trackbacks and pingbacks (can significantly reduce db size)

-*   [NEW] Clear Trash Comments and Posts (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   [NEW] Enable/Disable weekly schedules of optimization  (This will also follow the "Keep X number of weeks data" option if it was selected) Note: This is an EXPERIMENTAL feature.
-It may or may not work on all servers.

-*   [NEW] Remove the WordPress post revisions (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   [NEW] Remove the WordPress auto draft posts (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   [NEW] Remove all the comments in the spam queue (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   [NEW] Remove all the un-approved comments (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   Apply MySql optimize commands on your database tables without phpMyAdmin.

-*   Display Database table statistics.
-Shows how much space can be optimized and how much space has been cleared.

-*   Visible only to the administrators.

 **How this could help you?**

 *   Every-time you save a new post or pages, WordPress creates a revision of that post or page.
 If you edit a post 6 times you might have 5 copy of that post as revisions.
 Imagine if your post or pages are long and big.
 It is a huge number of bytes that's on your MySQL overhead.
 Now WP-Optimize allows you to optimize and shrink your posts table by removing not necessary post revisions from the database.
 As example, if you have a post which is approximately 100KB data and you have 5 revisions of that post, the total space wasted is about 500KB.
 And if you have 100 posts similar to it, you have 50MB database space wasted.